tiagocostapt/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

     > **Note**: Most load tests take about 10 to 15 minutes to gather the resources and start.
 You can wait at this blade because it will automatically refresh when the load testing is started.

 1. Wait for the load test to finish before you proceed with the lab.
-Observe the live chart updating as your API app experiences increased usage.
+Observe the live chart updating as your Web App experiences increased usage.

     > **Note**: The load test will take the 10 minutes you specified in the previous steps of the lab.